jhallen/joes-sandbox/pcb/dash/readme.md

     F9	'0
     F10	/0	Cycle through line styles

+### Display Drivers

+Sadly, I can only get it work in 640x480 mode with the VGA12.DG driver in DOSBOX.
+If there is a way to use higher resolution modes, I don't know it.

+OrCAD has a huge advantage here- the display driver architecture is documented and assembly language source code examples are provided.
+People have made drivers that work on recent video cards (it works well in DOSBOX) and have even created a GDI driver that allows you to have a resizable window up to the size of any modern display supported by Windows.
+OrCAD is still a DOS program, so only 32-bit versions of Windows will run it.
+The lack of virtual-8086 support from 64-bit mode processors has forced OrCAD users to turn to DOSBOX.
+Unfortunately this is step back compared with how it worked with the GDI driver.

 ### Commands

 Normally you are in "graphic editing" mode.
 From this mode, you can type